Hecke and Galois Properties of Special Cycles on Unitary Shimura Varieties: Introduction

-\begin{rem} The left-hand side of \eqref{eq:unitarydistrel} is the same as $H_\tau(1) \xi$ since $\Fr_\tau$ acts trivially on the cycle $\xi$ as the finite place $\tau$ splits completely in $E(\xi)$.
-Yet, we write $\H_\tau(\Fr_\tau)$ to illustrate the analogy with \eqref{eq:gl2distrel} except that the above theorem increases the local conductor by 2 as opposed to 1 in the $\GL_2$-case.
+\begin{rem} We note the analogy of $\H_\tau(\Fr_\tau)$ with the left-hand side of \eqref{eq:gl2distrel} except that the above theorem increases the local conductor by 2 as opposed to 1 in the $\GL_2$-case.
 This is not a problem for the arithmetic applications as one can always define norm-compatible cycles over an extension of local conductor one by taking traces of $\xi(\tau)$. \end{rem}

-\begin{rem} For arithmetic application to Iwasawa theory, one also needs \emph{vertical} distribution relations where the conductors should vary $p$-adically.
-Recently, in a joint work with Boumasmoud and Brooks, the author established such vertical relations \cite{boumasmoud-brooks-jetchev}.
-We expect that our Euler system will be useful for establishing new results towards one divisibility of the main conjecture of Iwasawa theory for the relevant Galois representations. \end{rem}
+\begin{rem} For arithmetic application to Iwasawa theory, one also needs \emph{vertical} distribution relations where the conductors of the ring class extensions vary $p$-adically.
+Recently, such vertical relations have been established in \cite{boumasmoud-brooks-jetchev} using the cycles $\cZ_K(\G, \Hbf)$ and Theorem~\ref{thm:galois}.
+We expect that our Euler system can be used to prove new results towards one divisibility of the anticyclotomic main conjecture of Iwasawa theory for the relevant Galois representations. \end{rem}

 \begin{rem} The construction of Euler systems for higher rank groups has been initiated by Cornut \cite{cornut:normes1, cornut:normes2} for the case of $\U(n) \subset \SO(2n+1)$.
 Our setting matches the setting of Gan, Gross and Prasad \cite[\S 27]{gan-gross-prasad} where there is already an explicit Gross-Zagier type conjecture. \end{rem}